Ireland profile - Leaders

 On taking office, Mr Kenny launched a programme of spending cuts and tax rises designed to cut the deficit to 3% by 2015.
 His programme was endorsed by the European Union, and received a further boost at home when voters backed the European Union Stabilisation Treaty at a referendum in the summer of 2012.

 He also took steps to rein in the country's banks, which had exacerbated the effects of crisis by lending recklessly during the "Celtic Tiger" boom years, fuelling an unsustainable property bubble.

 In February 2013, Ireland reached an agreement with the European Central Bank (ECB) to ease the 28bn-euro bank debt burden arising from the nationalisation of the Anglo Irish Bank - a deal hailed by Mr Kenny as "an historic step" on the country's road to financial recovery.

-In December 2013, Ireland became the first bailed-out eurozone nation to complete the lending deal put in place by the troika and throw off the financial straitjacket imposed.
+In December 2013, Ireland became the first bailed-out eurozone nation to complete the lending deal put in place by the troika and throw off the financial straitjacket imposed, but a swing against both Fine Gael and the Labour Party in the February 2016 parliamentary election deprived the coalition of its majority.

 Born in 1951, Mr Kenny worked as a primary school teacher before succeeding his father as the parliamentary deputy for Mayo in 1975.

 He served on the New Ireland Forum and other groups seeking to improve Irish-British relations in the 1980s, and was briefly tourism minister in the mid-1990s.
 He became the leader of Fine Gael in 2002 and steered the party to its best-ever electoral showing at the 2011 elections.

 Mr Kenny is married with three children.
 An Irish speaker like President Higgins, he took part in television debates in the language during the 2011 election campaign.